javaswift/joss/README.md

    client.downloadObject(container, object, new File("/dog2.png"));
 ```

 Open the file "/dog2.png" on the file system to verify that the operation worked.
-Again, also File and InputStream are at your disposal. *On using InputStream be aware that you are responsible for closing the stream here, by calling close() on the wrapper*.
+Again, also byte[] and InputStream are at your disposal. *On using InputStream be aware that you are responsible for closing the stream by calling close() on the wrapper*.

 Now, if you want the object to be retrievable through another URL, you will have to move the object.
 This is accomplished by executing first a copy, then a delete action.